National Institute on Disability and Rehabilitation Research (84.133)

 Applicant Eligibility

-Grants and cooperative agreements may be made to and contracts with States, public, private, or nonprofit agencies and organizations, institutions of higher education, and Indian tribes and tribal organizations for research projects and specialized research activities related to the rehabilitation of individuals with disabilities; fellowships may be awarded to individuals.
+States, public, private, or nonprofit agencies and organizations, institutions of higher education, and Indian tribes and tribal organizations are eligible for research projects and specialized research activities related to the rehabilitation of individuals with disabilities; fellowships may be awarded to individuals.

 Beneficiary Eligibility

-Individuals with disabilities may benefit directly or indirectly from demonstrated research and other project activities conducted by grantees benefit.
+Individuals with disabilities may benefit directly or indirectly from research and other activities conducted by grantees, such as technical assistance and dissemination.

 Credentials/Documentation

 Applicants should present written evidence of other agencies' willingness to cooperate when the project involves their acceptance or the utilization of their facilities or services.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-Nonprofit organizations must show proof of such status.
+Costs will be determined in accordance with OMB Circular No. A-21 for educational institutions, OMB Circular No. A-87 for state and local governments, and OMB Circular A-122 for non-profit organizations.
+OMB Circular No. A-87 applies to this program.

-The NIDRR long-range research plan as required by Congress is the basis for program announcements that are published in the Federal Register and Requests for Proposals that are published in the Commerce Business Daily.
-The standard application forms as furnished by the Federal agency or published in the Federal Register and required by OMB Circular No. A-102 must be used for this program.
+The NIDRR long-range research plan serves as the basis for program announcements that are published in the Federal Register and Requests for Proposals that are published in the Commerce Business Daily.
+Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.

 Application Procedure